Guan06/mina/vignettes/mina.md

 - [Hyperlink](#sec:typeset-legend) - Hyperlinks are
 clickable text that will jump to sections and external pages.

-## Styles

-The `html_vignette` template includes a basic CSS theme.
-To override this theme you can specify your own CSS in the document metadata as follows:

-    output:
-      rmarkdown::html_vignette:
-        css: mystyles.css

 ## Figures

 The figure sizes have been customised so that you can easily put two images side-by-side.

 ```r